 I get a lot of patients asking me about the effectiveness of weight loss supplements.
 Inevitably I have to tell them that with all products currently available, there is not enough evidence to show that any of these are effective.
-Whenever shopping for over the counter weight loss aids it is also important to look at the ingredients.
+Whenever shopping for over-the-counter weight loss aids it is also important to look at the ingredients.
 A lot of products contain high doses of caffeine and Gurana extract (an herbal stimulant).
-Whilst they can reduce appetite, this usually only works for a short time and the side effects can present as from heart palpitations, increased blood pressure and increased anxiety.
+Whilst they can reduce appetite, this usually only works for a short time and the side effects can present as heart palpitations, increased blood pressure and increased anxiety.
 It’s important to speak to your Doctor or Pharmacist whenever you’re considering starting any OTC products if you are already taking any medication or have any preexisting medical conditions.

 If other methods have failed prescription medication is an option and the only one that has been well proven in clinical studies.
 The drug Orlistat (initially available in weaker form over-the-counter as Alli) is very effective at reducing weight.
 Also known as Xenical, it works by preventing your body from absorbing about 80% of the fat you consume.
 This might sound great but remember that Xenical will not be very effective if you consume a lot of sugary foods (which you shouldn’t do anyway).
 Xenical isn’t a magic cure, but it has helped many patients kick start weightless and change to healthier eating habits.

 Before you go down the medication route make sure you have tried reducing your calories and cutting out problem food like processed sugars, snacks and fat.
 If your BMI is 30 or above (or 28 and above if you have a condition that prevents you from losing weight like diabetes) your GP can prescribe Xenical (the active drug Orlistat).
 Speak to your GP or pharmacist to get a prescription.
 You can check your BMI here.